hjiangAnthony/Projects-for-Graduate-School/README.md

 The UEC model is designed based on the statistical models from Prof. Gary Becker and Fajnzylber et al. in their studies of crimes and economics.

 One big challenge of this study was that there were limited empirical studies as a large sample to perform casual analysis.
 Countries like Namibia, Canada, India, and the U.S. had their own experiments, however, the data couldn't be simply compared together due to the diverse social-economic and cultural differences.
 In addition, the impact from UBI to crime rates also required tools in time-series analysis.
-The author used the first difference method to address the influence from time trends, and performed seperately to each experiments.
+The author used the first difference method to address the influence from time trends, and performed this method seperately to each experiments.

 The conlusion is that:
 >Overall, the UBI effect predicted by UEC model is verified both in terms of economic conditions and different time scales.
 In developing countries, UBI seems to have relatively more instant and obvious effect in reducing poverty and economic crime rates.
 In long period, UBI is believed to be helpful in lessening poverty crime, though the amount of UBI is also a crucial factor to consider.